John Quincy Adams

-Adams, Andrew Jackson, William H. Crawford, and Henry Clay—all members of the Democratic-Republican Party—competed in the 1824 presidential election.
-Because no candidate won a majority of electoral votes, the House of Representatives held a contingent election, which Adams won with the support of Speaker of the House Henry Clay, whom Adams would controversially appoint as his secretary of state.
-As president, Adams called for an ambitious agenda that included federally funded infrastructure projects, the establishment of a national university, and engagement with the countries of Latin America, but Congress refused to pass many of his initiatives.
-During Adams's presidency, the Democratic-Republican Party split into two major camps: the National Republican Party, which supported Adams, and Andrew Jackson's Democratic Party.
-The Democrats proved to be more effective political organizers than Adams and his National Republican supporters, and Jackson soundly defeated him in the 1828 presidential election.
-This made Adams the second president to fail to win re-election (his father being the first).
+Adams stood for the 1824 presidential election as a Democratic-Republican against William H. Crawford, Henry Clay, and Andrew Jackson.
+Because no candidate won a majority of electoral votes, the House of Representatives held a contingent election, which Adams won with the support of Speaker of the House Clay, whom Adams would controversially appoint as his secretary of state.
+Adams championed an ambitious agenda that included federally funded infrastructure projects, the establishment of a national university, and engagement with the countries of Latin America, but the conservative Congress refused to pass many of his initiatives.
+During Adams's presidency, the Democratic-Republican Party splintered into two major camps: the National Republican Party, which supported Adams, and Andrew Jackson's Democratic Party, who attacked Adams and Clay's "corrupt bargain".
+The Democrats proved to be more effective political organizers, and Jackson soundly defeated Adams in the 1828 presidential election.

-Rather than retiring from public service, Adams won election to the House of Representatives, where he would serve from 1831 until his death in 1848.
+After a brief retirement from public service, Adams won election to the U.S. House of Representatives in 1830 as a member of the Anti-Masonic Party.
 He remains the only former president to be elected to the chamber.
-After narrowly losing his bids for Governor of Massachusetts and Senate re-election, Adams joined the Anti-Masonic Party in the early 1830s before joining the Whig Party, which united those opposed to President Jackson.
+After losing his bids for Governor of Massachusetts and Senate, Adams joined the Whig Party, which united those opposed to Jacksonian democracy.
 During his time in Congress, Adams became increasingly critical of slavery and of the Southern leaders whom he believed controlled the Democratic Party.
-He was particularly opposed to the annexation of Texas and the Mexican–American War, which he saw as a war to extend slavery and its political grip on Congress.
-He also led the repeal of the "gag rule", which had prevented the House of Representatives from debating petitions to abolish slavery.
-While historians typically rank Adams as an average president who had an ambitious agenda but could not get it passed by Congress, they concur that Adams was one of the greatest diplomats and secretaries of state in American history.
-Historians also credit him with a vehement stance against slavery, and his fight for the rights of women and Native Americans during his post-presidency.
+He was particularly opposed to the annexation of Texas and the Mexican–American War, which he saw as provocations to extend slavery and its political grip on Congress.
+He also led the fight to repeal the gag rule, which prevented the House of Representatives from debating petitions to abolish slavery.
+In 1841, the 73-year-old Adams successfully defended enslaved mutineers in the Amistad case before the Supreme Court.
+He died in the House chamber seven years later.
+While historians typically rank Adams as an average to above-average president, they generally consider him one of the greatest diplomats and secretaries of state in American history, whose powerlessness as chief executive was followed by vehement speeches against slavery and for the rights of women and Native Americans during his post-presidential congressional career.